browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 which generates the file out_clld.o that contains the OpenCL kernel source embedded as an ELF object.
 Then this object file is linked in to the executable just like any other object file.
-Its possible to see that the executable has embedded OpenCL kernel code by using the command readelf to examine the added ELF sections,
+It's possible to see that the executable has embedded OpenCL kernel code by using the command readelf to examine the added ELF sections,